 The Performance Analyzer provides predefined tasks for conducting experiments.
 When you select a task, the Performance Analyzer automatically enables the appropriate performance data items for collection.
+See "Understanding Predefined Tasks", page 47, for more details about the predefined tasks.

 The predefined tasks ensure that only the appropriate data collection is enabled.
 Selecting too much data can bog down the experiment and skew the data for collection.
 If you need a mix of performance data not available in the predefined tasks, you can select Custom from the Select Task submenu.
 It lets you enable combinations of the data collection options.